Academic Calendar

 Program Regulations

-Students are strongly encouraged to seek advice from a Faculty School Advisor about fulfilling these degree requirements.
+Students are strongly encouraged to seek advice from a Faculty of Nursing Academic Advisor related to any aspect of these program regulations.

 Progression of Studies